AzureAD/microsoft-authentication-library-for-js/lib/msal-angularjs/README.md

 - [GitHub Issues](../../issues) for reporting a bug or feature requests

 - [User Voice page](https://feedback.azure.com/forums/169401-azure-active-directory) to provide recommendations and/or feedback

+## Share Your Experience
+How easy was it to use this library?
+And valuable did you find it?
+Anonymously share your experience with us [here](https://ncv.microsoft.com/98iH6JcTda).

 ## Contribute